Education Resources

 Director of MIBST

-Having grown up on a sugarbeet farm and involved in FFA in High School, Bill Gough has been involved in sugarbeet production, harvesting, storage and processing his entire life.
-He contracted to raise sugarbeets for Michigan Sugar Co., Croswell factory, starting in the Carsonville High School FFA in the mid 1960’s and continued raising sugarbeets through the late 1980’s when he was promoted to Agricultural Manager for the Michigan Sugar Company, Carrollton District.
-As the Ag Manager he was responsible for managing Agriculturists, Agricultural Operations, beet transfers and beet receiving stations located in Gratiot, Saginaw, Tuscola, Bay, Midland, Genesee, Shiawasee, Lenawee and Monroe counties in Michigan along with several Northern Ohio counties.
-Previous to that he was an Agriculturist for the Sebewaing District with growers in Huron and Tuscola counties.
-He became a grower owner when Michigan Sugar transitioned into a cooperative in 2002.
-In 2003, Bill accepted the opportunity to become the Factory Manager for the Caro Factory of Michigan Sugar Company.
+Having grown up on a sugarbeet farm and involved in Future Farmers of America (FFA) in high school, Bill Gough has been involved in sugarbeet production, harvesting, storage, and processing his entire life.
+He raised sugarbeets for Michigan Sugar Company (Croswell factory) starting in the Carsonville High School FFA in the mid-1960’s and continued through the late-1980’s when he was promoted to Agricultural Manager for the Michigan Sugar Company, Carrollton District.
+As the Ag Manager, he was responsible for managing agriculturists, agricultural operations, beet transfers, and beet receiving stations located in Gratiot, Saginaw, Tuscola, Bay, Midland, Genesee, Shiawasee, Lenawee and Monroe counties in Michigan along with several Northern Ohio counties.
+Before that, he was an agriculturist for the Sebewaing District with growers in Huron and Tuscola counties.
+He became a grower-owner when Michigan Sugar transitioned into a cooperative in 2002.
+In 2003, Bill accepted the opportunity to become the Factory Manager for the Caro factory of Michigan Sugar Company.
+Bill has been a member of the ASSBT since becoming an Ag Manager.
+He has also been a lecturer for the MIBST since 2010.
+Bill graduated from Michigan Technological University with a degree in Biological Sciences and from Saginaw Valley State University with an MBA in Management.
+He is married with one son and two grandsons.
+After working for Michigan Sugar Company for 37 years, Bill and his wife, Christine, retired and have relocated to northern Michigan on the banks of the West Branch of the Muskegon River.
+He is enjoying life along the river, which includes watching the wildlife (deer, bears, and the occasional beaver and bobcat).
+He also enjoys hiking the miles of trails located on the thousands of acres of State and Federal lands in the area and RV camping with family and friends.

 Anna Murphy